jamesr1775/Sorting-Visualiser/Testing.md

 ### Manual Testing
 * All manual tests below:
     - were ran on chrome and firefox.
-    - were repeated on various screen resolutions using the chrome and firefox developer tools that include desktops, ipad, ipad pro, iphone X, 6 ,7 , 8 and the plus models.
+    - were repeated on various screen resolutions using the chrome and firefox developer tools that include desktops, ipad, ipad pro, iphone X, 5, 6 ,7 , 8 and the plus models.
-    - were repeated on the developers own smartphone (samsung) and tablet (ipad).
+    - were repeated on the developers own smartphone (samsung) and tablet (ipad), desktop and laptop.

 #### Home Page Header
 - The Header responsiveness was tested by varying the screen size to see that the icon image remained centered and undistorted.